basilesimon/blog/_posts/2016-02-15-journocoders-one-year-on.md

 Since the very beginning, we've ran the meetup this way: every month, a new tutorial and a new skill under your belt.

-After a year, we got the opportunity to come back to some of these and dive a bit deeper: our first event was about "Scraping with Python," and we proposed an episode two last month ; after an intro do d3 in September last year, we just came back to this vast topic to have a look at how to create maps.
+After a year, we got the opportunity to come back to some of these and dive a bit deeper: our first event was about "Scraping with Python," and we proposed an episode two last month ; after an intro to d3 in September last year, we just came back to this vast topic to have a look at how to create maps.

 This diversity is awesome for those who come regularly and thus get the full spectrum of the topics we choose.
 But let's face it, not all of our members come regularly.
 Some cherry-pick topics, some join us along the way.
 I'd say that only very few attended all of them.